wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-storage-queues-how-to.md

 This guide provides C# code samples that show how to use the Azure WebJobs SDK version 1.x with the Azure queue storage service.

-The guide assumes you know [how to create a WebJob project in Visual Studio with connection strings that point to your storage account](/documentation/articles/websites-dotnet-webjobs-sdk-get-started).
+The guide assumes you know [how to create a WebJob project in Visual Studio with connection strings that point to your storage account](/documentation/articles/websites-dotnet-webjobs-sdk-get-started#configure-storage) or to [multiple storage accounts](https://github.com/Azure/azure-webjobs-sdk/blob/master/test/Microsoft.Azure.WebJobs.Host.EndToEndTests/MultipleStorageAccountsEndToEndTests.cs).

 Most of the code snippets only show functions, not the code that creates the `JobHost` object as in this example: